marmelab/react-admin/docs/Inputs.md

 | `chip`     | Applied to each Material UI's `Chip` component used as selected item               |
 | `chips`    | Applied to the container of Material UI's `Chip` components used as selected items |

-**Tip**: `"RaSelectArrayInput"`: Global css name for overriding all instances of the component using Material UI theme.
-See their [documentation](https://material-ui.com/customization/globals/#css).
+To override the style of all instances of `<SelectArrayInput>` using the [material-ui style overrides](https://material-ui.com/customization/globals/#css), use the `RaSelectArrayInput` key.

 ```jsx
 import { SelectArrayInput } from 'react-admin';